jonkemal/COVID-19/README.md

                         Statistic to analyze (eg. cases, deaths). (default: None) -I input_path, --input input_path
                         Path to input csv file. (default: None)

-### Outputs
-1) A plot of the raw total of a statistic over a list of specified regions.
-2) A plot of the population density (stat/100000 people) over a list of specified regions.
-Notes: Examples are found in:
-example_output/cases_totals.png
-example_output/cases_density.png
-example_output/deaths_totals.png
-example_output/deaths_density.png
-These can be displayed to the screen instead of saved if requested.

 ### Installation:
 In order to use the plotly plotting functions, some libraries need to be installed.